 When we think of addiction, we usually imagine substance abuse in the form of drugs or alcohol.
 But recently, the concept of behavioral addictions has become a larger field of research.

 For a formal diagnosis of addiction, someone must:

 Disordered gambling became a part of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
-It’s part of a group of behavioral addictions that include internet, food, shopping, and sex addiction.
+It’s part of a group of behavioral addictions that include the internet, food, shopping, and sex addiction.
 Studies report that up to two million people struggle with a gambling addiction in the US.

 If someone consistently seeks out gambling, whether online or in-person, they might have an addiction.
 But how much is too much?
-Let’s take a look at the signs of a gambling addiction.
+Let’s take a look at the signs of gambling addiction.